phivk/trialogue/README.md

 ## ⚠️ Changes From Paloma

-- Chat layout, including rendering links in separate UserResponsePanel
+- Changed chat layout, including rendering links in separate UserResponsePanel
-- Speaker tags; every passage must have one tag starting with "speaker-" (e.g. "speaker-bot" or "speaker-president").
+- Added speaker tags; every passage must have one tag starting with "speaker-" (e.g. "speaker-bot" or "speaker-president").
-- Helper function to show a passage delayed based on it's text length `story.showDelayed(idOrName);`.
+- Added helper function to show a passage delayed based on it's text length `story.showDelayed(idOrName);`.
 This is helpful to display a next passage without requiring user input, e.g. have two bot speakers reply to each other.
 Add this code to the passage text:

 ```
 <%
 story.showDelayed("idOrName");
 %>
 ```

+## Gallery

+Example stories using Trialogue (add yours by submitting a Pull Request, or open an issue with a link):

+- [Filla Fulla Chat](https://fillafulla.sng.sk/?lang=en#): Take part in an interactive conversation and explore life stories and key artworks of the iconic Czech and Slovak artists Emil Filla and Ľudovít Fulla.
+Throughout the chat, both artists will answer questions and share artworks as well as archival material.
+- [Mother Tongue](https://2370.play.ifcomp.org/content/mother-tongue.html): How to learn Tagalog in just one awkward conversation with your mom a day.

 ## Development Setup